JonCooperWorks/harness/README.md

 ## Security Considerations

 - **Private keys are stored in OS keystore** - never written to disk
-- Principal's public key should be distributed securely
+- Public keys should be distributed securely
 - Encrypted exploits can be distributed over insecure channels
-- Signature verification ensures exploit authenticity and principal approval
+- Client signature verification ensures execution arguments and expiration approval
 - Encryption ensures exploit confidentiality
-- Client authorization is enforced cryptographically (signature on execution arguments required)
+- Client authorization is enforced cryptographically (signature on execution arguments + expiration required)
 - WASM sandboxing prevents exploits from affecting the host system